Top Data Analytics Technology Trends 2021

 2020 will go down in history as the year when the normal turned entirely upside down in a matter of weeks.
 As the pandemic swept around the globe, governments and businesses were caught unprepared, and many of them took a massive hit on their bottom line and credibility.
 Inertia differed across companies and industries, and some were slow to come to grips with the new business reality.

 The pandemic highlighted the need for businesses to stay swift and nimble in today’s competitive landscape.
 Digital investments were again an essential element of business strategy to remain resilient and recover.
+Data Analytics and Digital investments have become more of a necessity than ever with organizations moving towards the work-from-home model and understanding the trends in big data and data analytics.

 As the world continues to get more interconnected, we certainly are living in a VUCA world wherein an unpleasant event occurring in one part of the globe can quickly snowball into a crisis of similar or greater magnitude far away.
 As the Covid19 crisis only further highlighted, digital transformation for enterprises is not a choice anymore, but a necessity.

-Data management and data analytics continue to be crucial areas of investment for enterprises.
 The industry is abuzz with excitement around the possibilities of enterprise data lakes, big data, machine learning, among others.
 Companies have taken active steps over the last decade to invest in advanced analytics technologies.
 However, not all the companies who have invested have reaped a satisfactory ROI as many business intelligence initiatives fail.
 Adoption has not really trickled down in many cases, and this has subsided the energy around their boardroom discussions.

 Nevertheless, the technologies hold significant promise and potential to provide a massive competitive advantage in today’s turbulent market, if implemented well and with the right strategy in place.
 Nimble and young companies who have leveraged these technologies have risen at an unprecedented scale and captured market shares of big and traditional powerhouses.